PaperMC/docs/docs/paper/admin/reference/built-in-commands.md

 Permission: `bukkit.command.paper.debug` <br>
 Usage: `/paper debug chunks`

-When executed, a file with info for the server will be generated in the `debug` folder.
+When executed, a file with info for the server chuks will be generated in the `debug` folder.

 ### `/paper mobcaps`